Amazing cauliflower side dishes are hard to come by, but this cheesy cauliflower bake is just that. Amazing! It really is pure cauliflower heaven.

 - 1/2 teaspoon dried thyme

 - Preheat the oven to 450 degrees.
-Pulse the bread, 1 tablespoon cheddar, 1 tablespoon Monterey Jack, 1 tablespoon butter, 1 clove minced garlic, pinch of salt and pepper in a food processor until coarsely ground.
+Pulse the bread, 1 tablespoon cheddar, 1 tablespoon Monterey Jack, 1 tablespoon butter, and a pinch of salt and pepper in a food processor or blender until coarsely ground.

-- Pour mixture into an 8X8-inch baking dish and top with bread crumbs.
+- Pour the mixture into an 8X8-inch baking dish and top with the bread crumb mixture.
 Bake until the crumbs are golden and crisp, about 10 to 15 minutes.
 Let cool 10 minutes before serving.